 Want to give your living space a lift but not sure where to start?
 Crochet pillows have to be one of the easiest ways to spruce things up!
-In this collection of crochet pillow patterns I’ve chosen different shapes/sizes of pillows that use a variety of stitches and techniques.
+In this collection of free patterns I’ve chosen different shapes/sizes of pillows that use a variety of stitches and techniques.
 There’s sure to be a design to spark your imagination.

 With some of these designs, the cushion insert might show through.
 If that bothers you, consider using a colourful dyed cover cushion and making it a part of the pattern (they don’t cost much so still a cheaper way to update your décor).